Rediscovering Canada – Extraordinary Histories

 “The Coexistence of Founding Peoples”

 Where do we as a people define our history… define where and how our country began?
-My recollections of my grade school history was blurred by the stories of other countries namely, mother England and the US.
+My recollections of my grade school history was blurred by the stories of other countries namely, England and the US.
 We as Canadians seem to know more about the United States and the declaration of independence than Pierre Dugua de Mons entering Baie Française (the Bay of Fundy) in June of 1604.

 This film will explore the tiny area located in Nova Scotia between the locations of the first “habitation”, Port Royal along what is arguably the first road to be built in Canada east to the town of Annapolis Royal.